What is herpes zoster (shingles)?

 - Shingles is relatively rare in children.

-- Rash most often occurs on the trunk and buttocks and usually goes away in one to two weeks.
+- A rash most often occurs on the trunk and buttocks, and usually goes away in one to two weeks.

 - Medication may help alleviate some of the pain, but the disease has to run its course.

 What are the symptoms of herpes zoster?

 The rash associated with herpes zoster most often occurs on the trunk and buttocks.
 It may also appear on the arms, legs, or face.
 While symptoms may vary child to child, the most common include: